ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 You can see that typical Windows process consists of several modules.
 EXE module exists always.
 It matches to the executable file that is loaded into a memory when application has been launched.
 All Windows applications use at least one library which provides access to WinAPI functions.
 Compiler links some libraries by default even if you do not use WinAPI functions explicitly in your application.
 Such WinAPI functions as `ExitProcess` or `VirtualQuery` are used by all applications for correct termination or process memory management.
 These functions are embedded implicitly into the application's code by a compiler.

 This is a point where it will be useful to describe two types of libraries.
 There are [**dynamic-link libraries**](https://support.microsoft.com/en-us/kb/815065) (DLL) and static libraries.
 Key difference between them is a time of resolving dependencies.
-If executable file depends on a static library, the library should be available at compile time.
+In case executable file depends on a static library, the library must be available at compile time.
 Linker will produce one resulting file that contains both machine code of the static library and executable file.
-If executable file depends on a DLL, the DLL should be available at the compile time too.
-But resulting file will not contain machine code of the library.
-It will be founded and loaded by OS into the process memory at run-time.
+In case executable file depends on a DLL, the DLL must be available at the compile time too.
+But resulting file does not contain machine code of the library.
+The code will be founded and loaded by OS into the process memory at run-time.
 Launched application crashes if OS does not find the required DLL.
 This kind of loaded into the process memory DLLs is a second type of modules.

 [**Thread**](https://en.wikipedia.org/wiki/Thread_%28computing%29) is smallest portion of machine code that can be executed separately from others in a concurrent manner.
 Actually threads interacts between each other by shared resources such as memory.
 But OS is free to select which thread will be executed at the moment.
 Number of simultaneously executed threads is defined by a number of CPU cores.
 You can see in the scheme that each module is able to contain one or more threads, or module is able to not contain threads at all.
 EXE module always contains a main thread which will be launched by OS on the application start.